buildthenmarket/Health-and-Fitness/Hygiene/Dental.md

 - **Porphyromonas gingivalis:** This bacteria is found in the gums and can cause gum disease.
 - **Prevotella intermedia:** This bacteria is found in the saliva and can contribute to bad breath.

+## How to Use a Water Flosser

+- Doesn’t last forever just like toothbrush

+Based on the provided search results, here's a comprehensive guide on how to use water flossers:

+**Step-by-Step Instructions**

+1. **Fill the reservoir**: Fill the water reservoir with lukewarm water.
+You can also add a bit of mouthwash if desired.
+2. **Choose a tip**: Select the appropriate tip for your water flosser, depending on your oral health needs (e.g., for braces, gum pockets, or implants).
+3. **Place the tip**: Lean over the sink and place the tip in your mouth, aiming it at a 90-degree angle along the gumline.
+4. **Turn it on**: Turn on the water flow, starting with the lowest pressure setting and adjusting as needed.
+5. **Floss**: Move the tip along the gumline, tracing the outline of each tooth.
+Focus on the top of the teeth, gum line, and spaces between each tooth.
+6. **Work your way around**: Start at the back of your mouth and work your way forward, cleaning all areas thoroughly.
+7. **Empty the reservoir**: After use, empty any remaining water from the reservoir to prevent bacterial growth.

+**Additional Tips**

+- Use a gentle touch and avoid forcing the tip between teeth.
+- Use the pause or on/off switch to stop water flow if needed.
+- For best results, use a water flosser before brushing and flossing to loosen food particles and plaque.
+- Clean your water flosser regularly (every 1-3 months) by rinsing with warm soapy water and soaking the tips in white vinegar or hydrogen peroxide.

+**Model-Specific Instructions**

+- Oral-B Water Flosser: Follow the same steps above.
+Note that some models may have an in-handle pause or on/off switch.
+- Waterpik Water Flosser: Fill the reservoir with lukewarm water, click a tip into the handle, lean over the sink, and place the tip in your mouth.
+Turn the unit on, aim the tip along your gumline, and let water flow from your mouth into the sink.

+**Benefits and Precautions**

+- Water flossers are gentle on gums and can be especially helpful for those with sensitive gums or difficulty using traditional floss.
+- They can remove more plaque and food debris than traditional flossing alone.
+- Regular use can improve gum health and reduce inflammation.
+- Always follow the manufacturer's instructions for your specific water flosser model.

+Remember to consult your dentist or oral healthcare professional if you have any questions or concerns about using a water flosser or maintaining good oral hygiene practices.

 ## Hygiene Best Practices

 - Brush your teeth twice a day with a toothpaste.